AMD-OSX/AMD_Vanilla/README.md

 - macOS Ventura (13)

+- macOS Sonoma (14)

+- macOS Sequoia (15)

 ## Instructions

-Follow the [Dortania OpenCore Install Guide](https://dortania.github.io/OpenCore-Install-Guide/) for instructions on how to create the installer USB and setup the config file with these patches.
+Follow the [Dortania OpenCore Install Guide](https://dortania.github.io/OpenCore-Install-Guide/) for instructions on how to create the installer USB and set up the config file with these patches.

 Do not ask for support on GitHub.